 - Within less than half an hour, you can then check your Samsung device and see all your iPhone data there.

 Method 2: Transfer Data from iPhone to Android via Official Transfer Applications [Free]

-Many smartphone companies offer free applications that let you move almost all the data including contacts, messages, calendar, photos, music and etc. from your iPhone or other devices in general to your new Android.
+Many smartphone companies offer free applications that let you move almost all the data including contacts, messages, calendar, photos, music, notes and etc. from your iPhone or other devices in general to your new Android.
 They support lots of file types, so if you want a lot of your information moved from your old phone to your new one, we would suggest you try this method.

 For example, the Samsung Smart Switch app lets you log in to your iCloud account on the app and copy any information, such as media from your iCloud backup to your Samsung.

 Another example would be the Huawei Phone Clone.
 As the name suggests, it aims to copy your data identically from your old phone to your new device so that you can benefit from all the new features offered by your new device without losing your valuable information.